 All students must be literate in the English language (no interpreters allowed).

-At enquiry, a students expression of interest will be acknowledged by being sent an information pack that contains the entry requirements, a booking form and LLN pre-assessment.
-This expression of interest enables Link Resources and the student to work together to identify any additional support needs & make adequate provisions.
+At enquiry, students can enter the program by expressing an interest and being sent an information pack that contains a booking notification and course information (Course Brochure).
+This interest process enables the RTO and client to work together to ensure the course is suitable for them and to identify any additional support needs & make adequate provisions.

-All students must have completed all core units in BSB41415 Certificate IV in Work Health and Safety or equivalent competencies:
+All students must have completed all core units in BSB41419 Certificate IV in Work Health and Safety or equivalent competencies:

-- BSBWHS403 Contribute to implementing and maintaining WHS consultation and participation processes
+- BSBWHS413 Contribute to implementation and maintenance of WHS consultation and participation processes

 Evidence of vocational competence must be supplied upon enrolment.
 Each student will be required to submit a current resume, position description and/or letter from employer.